Houghton signs new Man City contract

 Manchester City captain Steph Houghton has signed a new contract with the Women's Super League club.

-The England captain and defender, 33, returned from injury in City's 6-0 win over Brighton on Sunday.

-The length of the contract has not been disclosed but City boss Gareth Taylor said he was "thrilled".
+She said signing a new deal was "the easiest decision I've ever made".

+City head coach Gareth Taylor said: "We're absolutely thrilled that Steph has committed her immediate future to City.

-"Her contributions and dedication to the team are so important," he said.
+"Her contributions and dedication to the team are so important.

+"Not only does she give everything on the pitch, she also maintains the highest level of commitment off it in terms of supporting her team-mates and helping them to improve.

+"That sums up just how much of a consummate professional she is.
+What she has contributed to this club and women's football as a whole is incredible - she is a true legend of the game in all senses of the word."

 - Is cutting carbs really a healthy diet to follow?
 Breaking down one of the most searched diet regimes